gchojnowski/gapTrick/README.md

 After a job finishes the outpout directory will contain the following files and directories

-    - msas
+    - msas/ - MSAs downloaded from MMseqs2 API.
+They can be used in subsequent jobs with the ``--msa_dir`` keyword (unless you haven't used it already).
-    - input/ranked_0.pdb - top-ranked prediciton
+    - input/ranked_0.pdb - top-ranked prediciton in PDB format.
     - input/ranked_0_pae.json - PAE matrix for top-ranked prediciton.
 You can use it for generating self-restrains in ISOLDE.
-    - figures/ - PAE, pLDDT, and distogram plots in png and svg format
+    - figures/ - PAE, pLDDT, and distogram plots in png and svg format.
     - contacts.txt - list of all residue pairs predicted to be at most 8Å apart with corresponding probabilities.
-Leading * mark inter-chain ones, if you have them, the complex prediction is most likely correct
+Leading * mark inter-chain ones, if you have them, the complex prediction is most likely correct.
     - pymol_interchain_contacts.pml - a pymol script for displaying inter-chain contacts (first, open ranked_0.pdb and then use File->Run Script option to run it).
     - pymol_all_contacts.pml - same as above with all cointacts, there is ususally lots of them!